Proxmox

 </CodeBlock>

-* This will provide you with a link to the bare metal ISO
+* Check the box for `siderolabs/qemu-guest-agent` and submit.
+This action will provide you with a link similar to:

 <CodeBlock lang="sh">